jordanlove123/Temperature-Control/README.md

 # Temperature Control
 System for controlling temperature of an object to within 1 mK of a given setpoint.

+DISCLAIMER: As is discussed below, some parts of the system will have to be designed by the user because they depend on the shape, size, and thermal mass of the object.
+This means that to a certain extent, performance is dependent on the user's design of these components, but I tried to include as many recommendations as possible for best practices.

 ## Setup

 ### Recommended installations